IsaiahGz/simple-svg/README.md

 ## Description

 A basic SVG generator written with Node.js as well as the [Inquirer](https://github.com/SBoudrias/Inquirer.js) library.
-Users are prompted to answer a couple questions regarding their desired SVG logo and an SVG created.
+Users are prompted to answer a couple questions regarding their desired SVG logo and an SVG is created.
 [Here is a short demo showing its usage](https://drive.google.com/file/d/1KTj51IsuvYbj9zW0W9-_1xNXu6zoafan/view).

 ## Installation